Fluid Typography

 , h8

-Sometimes you simply need smaller headings, so, there are h7
+Sometimes you simply need smaller headings — that's where h7

 and h8